How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 "At first, I considered a 30,000 yen plan,

-I was worried after hearing about your experience with newborn photography.
+I was worried after hearing about your experience photographing newborns.

 In the end, it was a great decision to hire a professional for 60,000 yen."